- What are beacons and why should I care?

 Beacons are devices that broadcast signals at a certain interval.
-In other words, Beacons allow applications to understand their location on a hyper-local scale, and sends signals to users based on the location.
-The uses of beacons in the real world are extremely diverse and endless.
+In other words, Beacons allow applications to understand their location on a hyper-local scale and sends signals to users based on their specific geographic location.
+It’s kind of like GPS for indoors that powers all kinds of possible uses.
+These uses of beacons in the real world are extremely diverse and endless.
 They essentially bridge the online and offline world while gathering invaluable data.
+The results?
+A lot of possibilities.

 Beacons and proximity are most commonly used for: